 - a.
 Organize the design of new ground-floor level street-facing facades with a regular rhythm of repeating storefront bays, using a proportion based on contributing buildings nearby. - b.
 Provide a similar height for new ground-level spaces as the site's contributing neighbors.
-Ground levels should generally be taller than upper levels. - Design bays with a solid bulkhead of a similar height to those of contributing buildings, with clear glazing above. - Use small-scale details and textures that provide shadow lines and interest at ground-level storefront or windows. - Set entry doors back from the building face to provide interest and weather protection. - Use transom windows across the top of each storefront bay. - If an existing building did not originally have ground floor storefronts or windows, new openings that fit the style and original use of the building may still be appropriate to allow for an adaptive reuse.
+Generally, ground levels will be taller than upper levels. - c.
+Design bays with a solid bulkhead of a similar height to those of contributing buildings, with clear glazing above. - d.
+Use small-scale details and textures that provide shadow lines and interest at ground-level storefront or windows. - e.
+Set entry doors back from the building face to provide interest and weather protection. - f.
+Use transom windows across the top of each storefront bay. - g.
+If an existing building did not originally have ground floor storefronts or windows, new openings that fit the style and original use of the building may still be appropriate to allow for an adaptive reuse.
 Retain and respect original features and align new features with original features.